 Although these two minerals help make tooth enamel remarkably resilient, they require a steady supply of mineral support, which is why fluoride treatment is the most highly recommended way to strengthen your enamel.

 If tooth enamel is so durable, then why is enamel erosion so common?
-Quite simply, minerals have a kryptonite, which is acid producing bacteria.
+Quite simply, these minerals have a weakness known as acid-producing bacteria.

 Regardless of how hard enamel may be, constantly putting excessive pressure on anything will wear it down over time.